quixio/quix-streams/docs/read.md

     inputTopic.StartReading();
     ```

 We use [ParameterData](#parameter-data-format) packages to read data from the stream.
-This class handles reading and writing of time series data.
+This class handles reading and writing of <b>time series data</b>.
 The Quix SDK provides multiple helpers for reading and writing data using [ParameterData](#parameter-data-format).

 !!! tip